 This is the heart of ktransit.com.
-This section features over 10,700 urban transit photos from 3 continents and over 100 cities.
+This section features over 16,500 urban transit photos from 4 continents in 118 cities.
 Not to be missed!

 Non-urban rail is also featured here.
-This includes, Amtrak, US freight, Europe mainline, Japan Shinkansen, trains stations from around the world, and more.
+This includes Amtrak, US freight, Europe mainline, Japan Shinkansen, trains stations from around the world, and more.
 Over 740 photos are here!

 This section features Railroad and transit museum, along with excursion railways from around the world.
 Over 900 photos are featured.

 There is something about commercial aircraft.
 Just like the railroads, they move people.
-Although flying may not what it used to be, there is still something about flying.
-Come see the world’s airlines here..
+Although flying may not be what it used to be, there is still something about flying.
+Come see the world’s airlines here with over 300 photos.

-Going a cruise is many people idea of a great relaxing vacation.
+Going on a cruise is many people’s idea of a great relaxing vacation.
 Ferries on the other hand typically serve commuters going to work.
-They both move people
+They both move people.
+Currently only 17 photos.

 This portion of the site is not updated often enough.
 Learn about Mark’s travels over the years.
-Facebook maybe a better method by looking thru his Facebook photo albums.
+Facebook may be a better method by looking through his Facebook photo albums.

-Mark grew-up in NY area, and went to the old WTC many times eofre 9/11, the last time was about 12 days before the fateful day.
-This section of the website is dedicated to the lives lost that day, and the re-birth of the the WTC site.
+Mark grew up in the NY area and went to the old WTC many times before 9/11, the last time was about 12 days before the fateful day.
+This section of the website is dedicated to the lives lost that day, and the re-birth of the WTC site.

-There are more things on this website, like Transit farecards and tokens, web links, and see recent site updates and what is in the queue for the future of ktransit.com
+There are more things on this website, like Bridges, and see recent site updates and what is in the queue for the future of ktransit.com